elm-city-craftworks/course-001/PART_4.md

 end
 ```

-Consider experimentally verifying your answer using a command line
+You can experimentally verify your answer using a command line
 tool like `telnet`.
 You should only need to establish a connection
 to test out the server behavior, as in the following example: